7 min read

 How Microsoft Intune Integrates with Other Microsoft Services and Apps

-Microsoft Intune is a cloud-based mobile device management (MDM) service that helps you manage and secure mobile devices used by your employees.
+Microsoft Intune is a cloud-based mobile device management (MDM) service that helps you manage, and secure mobile devices used by your employees.
 With Intune, you can manage apps, devices, and data for your employees.
 You can also set up security policies to help protect your company's data.

 Intune integrates with other Microsoft services, such as Office 365 and Azure Active Directory (Azure AD), to give you a comprehensive solution for managing your mobile devices.
 With Intune, you can: